 The Hanselmann’s have made amazing improvements and came up with some delicious new concoctions, including cider donut whoopie pies (sometimes with ice cream), refillable buckets of donuts, cider slushies and more!
 We can’t wait to see what they’ll think of next!

 In 2015 we started using biodiesel in our two John Deere tractors and Kubota RTV.
 Maine Standard Biofuels is our supplier and we love that they come and collect the used shortening from the donut shack to turn into biodiesel.
 Donut fuel!

 In 2016 we received a Rural Energy for America Program (REAP) grant to help with the cost of the installation of a 20.14KW solar photovoltaic array on the barn roof to offset our electricity needs.

 In 2019, trying to get away from using so much plastic, we started selling sturdy canvas bags with our logo on them.
 We sell them at cost ($3) and customers who opt to use them, or bring their own bags or other containers, get a discount on their purchase of pick-your-own apples.

-We currently rotate our corn maze and squash/pumpkin plantings among six fields on the farm.
+We currently rotate our corn maze and squash/pumpkin plantings among four fields on the farm.
 When not being cropped (or played in!), all fields are planted to cover crops to increase soil health.
 New apple tree plantings are mulched with hardwood chips to discourage rodents, conserve moisture, increase soil bioactivity, and help with weed control.
 We follow integrated pest management (IPM) strategies to limit pesticide use and efficiently control orchard pests and diseases.

 We will continue to follow practices that support the success of this farm now and for future generations.